Start-up Incubator/Co-working Space

 The entrance foyer and the ground floor workshops form the communicative center of the building.
 The foyer is a multifunctional space, serving simultaneously as an access zone, public work area and lounge with a coffee bar.
 The level difference between the entrance and the area for workshops is designed as a staircase and seating grandstand for informal presentations and events.
 The foyer’s façade can be opened up to place outdoor seating beneath the extended marquees.

 The large co-working office spaces on the 1st floor contain desks that can be rented by start-up founders.
 Further working spaces with mobile partition walls and independent offices can be found throughout the building.
 Furniture was sourced from the Spanish interior design company, Dynamobel.
-The prefabricated timber wall panels are exposed from the inside.
-Alongside the concrete columns Acoustic baffles, lighting fixtures and air conditioning systems form part of the buildings transparent design aesthetic and expression of materials.

 Design Architects: Prof. Bernd Huckriede, Dr. Jens Brinkmann, Ludwig Heimbach, in collaboration with Cottbuser Gesellschaft für Gebäudeerneuerung und Stadtentwicklung